Home > Citizenship and Residency > Europe > Turkey > Moving to Turkey > Healthcare in Turkey in 2025: Expats and Foreigners

 There are a range of benefits of the Turkish healthcare system, including:

-• Accessibility: Expats living in Turkey have access to the public healthcare service once they have resided in Turkey for one year or they obtain Turkish citizenship.
+• Accessibility: Expats living in Turkey have access to the public healthcare service, it’s one of the main Turkey citizenship by investment healthcare benefits.

 • Various insurance options: One of the biggest benefits of the Turkish healthcare system is that there are insurance options to fit any budget or family size.
 Whether you want to remain on the public healthcare system or move to a comprehensive private health insurance plan, there are options for everyone.

 The healthcare system in Turkey has come a long way since the inception of the Universal Health Insurance program.
-Whether you’re an expat, resident, or citizen of Turkey you have access to a fantastic network of healthcare facilities.
+Whether you’re an expat, resident, or have Turkish citizenship, you have access to a fantastic network of healthcare facilities.

 Disadvantages of the Turkish Healthcare System